okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 Variable values can be set in multiple ways to make them available in your Terraform files.
 For example, you can set OS environment variables, just-in-time variable drop-ins, or variables in container tools, such as Docker.
 This article demonstrates using standard Terraform variable definitions with their values in `.tfvars` files.
 This approach is typical for initial work with Terraform but isn't recommended for sensitive values.
 Always follow your organization's best practices for securely setting Terraform variables for production systems and values for sensitive fields.

-> **Caution** Including sensitive values in your `.tf` files, such as provider details or private keys, is a significant security risk.
+> **Important:** Including sensitive values in your `.tf` files, such as provider details or private keys, is a significant security risk.
 See [Securely store secrets and credentials](#securely-store-secrets-and-credentials).

 #### Set global variables